ManageIQ/guides/ui/calling_api.md

 ### Calling the API

-Moving forward we want to use the API from the UI, not the other Rails controller where possible.
-To do so when user is logged in besides normal session there's also the API token created.
+Moving forward we want to use the API from the UI.

-To access the API there's a Angular service available.

-To use it you have to inject the "API" into the Angular controller:
+To interface with the API, please observe the following best practice:

+**Do**: In your Angularcontroller or factory, inject the API service.

+**Don't** Use the Rails controller.

+This is possible by an API token that is created in addition to a normal session on user login.

+Injection example:

 ```
 ManageIQ.angular.app.controller('arbitrationProfileFormController', ['$scope', '$location', 'arbitrationProfileFormId', 'miqService', 'postService', 'API', 'arbitrationProfileDataFactory', function($scope, $location, arbitrationProfileFormId, miqService, postService, API, arbitrationProfileDataFactory) {
 ```